-The following individuals and or agencies have asked that we list them as offering supervision services, as defined and outlined by the BACB.
-This supervision may be provided either in immediate physical proximity with the supervisee, or from a distance via audio/visual electronic communication, or both.
+The following individuals and agencies have asked that we list them as offering supervision services, as defined and outlined by the BACB.
+This supervision may be provided in immediate physical proximity with the supervisee, from a distance via audio/visual electronic communication, or both.

-Some of the listed individuals may provide instruction and/or other services through the Florida Tech Online Program, but the services offered herein have no relation whatsoever with Florida Tech or ABA Technologies Inc. By listing the names below, Florida Tech and ABA Technologies are offering no information, opinion or validation of the scope, quality, immediacy of availability, or continuity of supervision offered by the listed individual.
+Some of the listed individuals may provide instruction or other services through the Florida Tech ABA Online program, but the services offered herein have no relation whatsoever with Florida Tech or ABA Technologies, Inc. By listing the names below, Florida Tech and ABA Technologies are offering no information, opinion or validation of the scope, quality, immediacy of availability or continuity of supervision offered by the listed individual.
 Supervision services are not provided either directly through or in partnership with Florida Tech or ABA Technologies.

-Anyone interested in obtaining ABA-based supervision from one of the individuals listed below should contact that individual directly, determine if the individual meets their supervision needs, and thereafter maintain future contact outside of the auspices of the Florida Tech continuing education program.
-All financial arrangements are to be made between the interested parties, and have no relationship whatsoever with either Florida tech or ABA Technologies.
+Anyone interested in obtaining ABA-based supervision from one of the individuals listed below should contact that individual directly, determine whether the individual meets their supervision needs, and thereafter maintain future contact outside of the auspices of the Florida Tech continuing education program.
+All financial arrangements are to be made between the interested parties and have no relationship whatsoever with either Florida Tech or ABA Technologies.

 Florida Tech and ABA Technologies bear no liability for any action resulting from any supervisory relationship or other contacts resulting from the use of this list by any party.

 This listing is provided strictly as an informal service to our students and should not be considered as an endorsement of any kind.